matteosecli/pdf2archive/README.md

 + [Only if you want to validate] Java

 ## Installation
-Just download a zip archive of this repo and unzip somewhere.
+Just download the [latest release](https://github.com/matteosecli/pdf2archive/releases/latest) or a zip archive of this repo and unzip somewhere.
 If necessary, open up a terminal in the folder that you've extracted and run a `chmod +x pdf2archive`.
 You're done.

 ## Usage
 Take the PDF file you want to convert and put it in the folder where you've extracted the script.
 Open up a terminal in the same folder and run